Radio Direction Finding Technology

 Initially, trying to keep things as simple as possible, I started off

 with the most simple version of an antenna driver, like you find in

-switching device that selected every antenna for 1/4 of the cycle time.
+switching device that selects every antenna for 1/4 of the

 causing these undesired effects.